dougeby/IntuneDocs/intune/early-edition.md

 ### Google Play Protect support on Android <!-- 908720  -->
 With the release of Android Oreo, Google introduces a suite of security features called Google Play Protect that allow users and organizations to run secure apps and secure Android images.
 Intune will support Google Play Protect features, including SafetyNet remote attestation.
 Admins can set compliance policy requirements that require Google Play Protect be configured and healthy.
 The **SafetyNet device attestation** setting requires the device to connect with a Google service to verify that the device is healthy and is not compromised.
 Admins can also set a configuration profile setting for Android for Work to require that installed apps are verified by Google Play services.
 Conditional access might block users from accessing corporate resources if a device is not compliant with Google Play Protect requirements.

+### Prevent users of Android devices from changing their device date and time  <!-- 1333292 -->
+You can use an [Android custom device policy](custom-settings-android.md) to prevent Android device users from changing the device date and time.
+To do this, configure an Android custom policy with the setting URI ./Vendor/MSFT/PolicyManager/My/System/AllowDateTimeChange Set this to **TRUE**, and then assign it to the required groups.

 ### View app protection policy assignments for troubleshooting <!--  1475003 -->
 In this upcoming release, **App protection policy** option will be added to the **Assignments** drop-down list available on the troubleshooting blade.
 You can now select app protection policies to see app protection policies assigned to the selected users.